Hey, there, awesome! 🙂

 One or two emails telling “Hey!
 I’m launching my new blog about…” and they already got themselves some decent following to start with.

-Which is not an easy thing for most new bloggers to build in such a short period of time – I think we all can agree on this.
+This is not an easy thing for most new bloggers to build in such a short period of time – I think we all can agree on this.

 Reason #3 – Investment